Semiparametric Spatial Point Processes: Simulation and Real Data Analysis

 In this section, we evaluate the finite-sample performance of our method through simulation studies.
-Our first simulation study considers Poisson spatial point processes with the following intensity function: $\lambda(\vu;\theta,\eta) = 400\exp[\theta^* y_\vu+\eta(z_\vu)]$ where $\theta^* = 0.3$.
-The simulation settings vary: (a) the observational window $W_a$ with size $a\times a$ and $a=1,2$; (b) the true nuisance parameter from linear (i.e., $\eta^*(z)=0.3z$) to non-linear (i.e., $\eta^*(z)=-0.09z^2$); (c) the target covariates $y_\vu$ and nuisance covariates $z_\vu$ are either independent or dependent.
-For the independent case, $y_\vu$ and $z_\vu$ are two i.i.d. zero-mean Gaussian random fields with covariance function $C(r) = \exp(-r/0.05)$.
-For the dependent case, we generate the same Gaussian random fields and let $y_\vu$ be the first field, let $z_\vu$ be the multiplication of the two fields.
-For numerical evaluations of the pseudo-likelihoods, we use the logistic approximation; Section 13.1 of the supplementary materials shows the results under the quadrature approximation of the pseudo-likelihoods.
+Our first simulation study considers Poisson spatial point processes with the following intensity function: $\lambda(\vu;\theta,\eta) = 400\exp\{\theta^* y_{\vu}+\eta(z_{\vu})\}$ and $\theta^* = 0.3$.
+The simulation settings vary: (a) the observational window $W_a$ with size $a\times a$ and $a=1,2$; (b) the true nuisance function from a linear function (i.e., $\eta^*(z)=0.3z$) to a non-linear function (i.e., $\eta^*(z)=-0.09z^2$); and (c) the target covariate $y_{\vu}$ and the nuisance covariate $z_{\vu}$ where they are either independent or dependent Gaussian random fields.
+We use the logistic approximation for numerical evaluations of the pseudo-log-likelihood; Section 4.1 of the Supplementary Material shows the results under the quadrature approximation of the pseudo-log-likelihood.
 We repeat the simulation 1000 times.

 Table \ref{tab:simulation_Poisson} summarizes the results.
-Overall, our method is close to unbiased and the standard errors are approximately halved when the observation window is increased from $W_1$ to $W_2$, which is a four-fold increase in size.
+Our method is close to unbiased and the standard errors are approximately halved when the observation window increases from $W_1$ to $W_2$.
 Also, the coverage probabilities of the confidence intervals are close to nominal levels.
-Overall, the results suggest that statistical inference based on Theorem \ref{thm:normality} and Theorem \ref{thm:variance_estimation} are valid.